mert-o/FlappyBird/README.md

     -- The game gets into a calibration mode on the start of the game, follow the instructions and also try to control the bird.
     -- Each player should calibrate the game as described in the calibration mode.
     -- As wanted, calibration mode can be activated from the main menu.

+- Setting new player:
+    - You can change the current player by clicking the name of the current player on the right top of the screen.

 - Game modes:
     -- Pipes: Classic Flappy bird game, try to pass through the gaps between the pipes.
     -- Stars: An endless mode that you try to collect small stars and the big stars that add a star sticker to the head of the player.